 This course introduces students to the automotive industry and presents an overview of systems.
 Also includes new model/product information, customer satisfaction index (CSI), safety, basic servicing, shop practices, and new/used vehicle inspection.

 Prerequisites: Instructor permission.
-Mandatory decimal grading.

-AUTOMOTIVE TECHNOLOGY 161 Engine Repair (9)
+Engine Repair (9)

-The components, design, construction, and operation of the internal combustion engine/power plant will be studied.
+The components, design, construction, and operation of the internal combustion engine/powerplant will be studied.
 Engine removal, disassembly, inspection, measurement, repair, and reassembly are covered.
 Engine diagnostics and testing are performed.

 Permission.
 Mandatory decimal grading.